 Our directors for 2018-2019 are:

-Gary has been a cycle commuter for nearly two decades, and a recreational cyclist since he could stay up on two wheels.
+Gary has been a cycle commuter for over two decades, and a recreational cyclist since he could stay up on two wheels.
 As an environmental scientist and professional geologist working in the oil and gas sector, Gary is aware of the environmental impacts of transportation choices, and as a cycle commuter, he has realized the benefits to health and community associated with effective cycling infrastructure.
 He joined Bike Calgary as a Director in 2015 to help promote cycling and cycling infrastructure in Calgary, in order to deliver environmental, social, and health benefits.
 When Gary is not working on cycling or environmental matters, he can usually be found playing in the mountains – trail running, climbing, or skiing.